-- 1. In the "Idle timeout period" field, type a value or click to select a time option.
-This setting determines how long users are permitted to stay idle before being forced to log out. - If you type a value, the value must be followed by a time unit, such as '4 min.'
+- 1. In the "Idle timeout period" field, type a value or click determines how long users are permitted to stay idle before being forced to log out. - If you type a value, the value must be followed by a time unit, such as '4 min.'
 See Time Units. - Keep the idle timeout to 20 minutes or less if possible.
 This reduces the number of idle sessions connected, and the number of simultaneous commands sent to the SRC. - 2.
 Select the 'Prevent concurrent login with same username' checkbox to prevent multiple users from using the same login name simultaneously. - 3.
 Click Save.